hidden-er/Go-kronos/README.md

-# Chamael

-Go implementation of Kronos
+# Go implementation of Kronos

 ## 1. Usage

-Chamael can be run in 3 ways:
+Kronos can be run in 3 ways:
 - Local
 - All nodes in one Docker
 - One node in one Docker